-Aelia Capitolina had two main cardi (north-south streets) which from Damascus Gate reached the southern walls near the Temple and on Mount Sion (see an ancient map - it opens in another page).
-Bab al-Magharibeh, so named after migrants from Maghreb (North-western Africa) who lived in the area, was referred to as "Bab Isbot" by Turner.
+Aelia Capitolina had two main cardi (north-south streets) which from Damascus Gate reached the southern walls near the Temple and on Mount Sion (see an ancient map).
+Bab al-Magharibeh, so named after migrants from Maghreb (North-Western Africa) who lived in the area, was referred to as "Bab Isbot" by Turner.
 It is situated near the Temple on the site of the ancient gate.

 When Turner visited Jerusalem Sion Gate was known as David's Gate because it leads to the assumed tomb of the king.
 It does not correspond to the Roman gate which was located to its east.

 Jaffa Gate is the only gate on the western side of the walls and at Turner's time the road to Bethlehem started from this gate which was named after it, rather than after Jaffa.
-It is a typical elbow-shaped gate upon which Ottoman Sultan Abdul Hamid II built a clock tower in 1908.
+It is a typical elbow-shaped gate (similar to the Land Gate of Acre) upon which Ottoman Sultan Abdul Hamid II built a clock tower in 1908.
 It was pulled down by British authorities in 1922.

 Interior of the Citadel

 The Citadel was the only state-of-the-art Ottoman fortification of Jerusalem.
 It was designed with projecting bastions, a moat and outer works.
-Its integrity has been disrupted by massive excavations aimed at finding the layers of previous fortifications which include walls of all the periods of the history of the city.
-The overall result of the excavations is a matter for discussion.
-They were mainly aimed at finding evidence of the pre-Roman city, but this approach may lead to decisions which in the long period could be regretted (in Italy we now regard what was done at Mausoleo di Augusto in the 1930s as an unwise decision).
+Its integrity has been disrupted by massive excavations aimed at finding the layers of previous fortifications which include walls of all the periods of the history of the city, in particular the pre-Roman one.

 The image used as background for this page shows a tower of the Citadel.